 Electric water heaters

 A lack of hot water can oftentimes be the result of a loss of power with the electric water heater.
-You’ll want to first check your electric water heater’s circuit breaker.
+You’ll want to first find your mobile home water heater location, then check your electric water heater’s circuit breaker.
 Circuit breakers are known to trip, so your fix could be as simple as resetting the breaker.
 You should also check to see if the breaker has a blown fuse or if it’s warm to the touch.
 A blown fuse should be pretty obvious by the look of it or if you detect a burnt smell.
+This means that your mobile home electric heater is not working.

 If your circuit breaker is in working condition and you still don’t have heat, the next thing you should check is the electric water heater’s heating elements.
 An electric water heater has two heating elements located at the top and bottom of the machine – also known as the upper and lower heating elements.
 Like the circuit breaker, you have to measure the electric current to get an idea if they’re in working condition.
 The heating elements will need to be replaced if your reading displays infinite resistance (this is indicated by “O.L.”) or if the needle is staying on the infinity sign located on the left side of the analog meter.
 Check out this guide to testing and replacing the heating elements to get a better idea of this process.